 Comparing Medicare, Medicare Advantage, Medigap and Medicaid

-The type of Medicare coverage you choose determines more than how much your premium costs each month – your plan affects how much you spend out of pocket and receive services.
+The type of Medicare coverage you choose determines more than how much your premium costs each month – your plan affects how much you spend out of pocket and how you receive services.

 Medicare Part A